sguox002/leetcode/leetcode-all.md

 ->>

 ## intervals
+<<-1272	Remove Interval    		57.8%	Medium
+given a list of intervals and a interval to be removed. return the list of intervals. sort by start and check each interval.
+->>

+<<-1288	Remove Covered Intervals    		57.1%	Medium
+sort the intervals using start. then an interval with end < curr end, it is covered.
+->>

+<<-1419	Minimum Number of Frogs Croaking    		46.9%	Medium
+interval overlapping.
+first count croak's occurences.
+C means a start K means end. then get the max.
+->>

+<<-1701.
+Average waiting time
+given customer arrival time and order preparing time. return the average waiting time. simulate the services
+->>

 <<-1450	Number of Students Doing Homework at a Given Time    		77.1%	Easy
 - brutal force checking all intervals